 Tag Archives: Bring a Trailer

 The car has a clean Carfax report that shows no accidents or other damage.
-It comes with service invoices from current ownership, an owner’s manual, Vector signage purchased on BaT in February 2023, its removed exhaust system, and a clean Florida title.
+It comes with a clean Wyoming title in the owner’s name.

 Source: Bring a Trailer